amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(n^c) - Polynomial time

-Polynomial running is represented as O(n^c), when c > 1.
-As you already saw, two inner loops almost translate to O(n^2) since it has to go through the array twice in most cases.
+Polynomial running is represented as O(n<sup>c</sup>), when `c > 1`.
+As you already saw, two inner loops almost translate to O(n<sup>2</sup>) since it has to go through the array twice in most cases.
 Are three nested loops cubic?
-In most cases, yes!
+If each one visit all elements, then yes!

-Usually, we want to stay away from polynomial running times (quadratic, cubic, O(n^c) …) since they take longer to compute as the input grows fast.
+Usually, we want to stay away from polynomial running times (quadratic, cubic, n<sup>c</sup> …) since they take longer to compute as the input grows fast.
 However, they are not the worst.
-Let's something that it's even slower.

 ## Triple nested loops
 Let's say you want to find the solutions for a multi-variable equation that looks like this: